 My name is Joseph Fehlen and I live in Rhinelander, WI, which is four hours east of Minneapolis and four hours north of Milwaukee.
-Our town of 8000ish people is the hub of commerce and industry of the Northwoods.
-After growing up in small farming community, going to college and living in Minneapolis for nine years, doing a quick two years in Southwest Virginia, and experiencing family life in the Seattle Metro for eight years, we decided to move back to small town living.
-But I still love to travel and experiencing culture.
+Our town of 8,000ish people is the hub of commerce and industry of the Northwoods.
+After growing up in a small farming community, going to college and living in Minneapolis for nine years, doing a quick two years in Southwest Virginia, and experiencing family life in the Seattle Metro for eight years, we decided to move back to small-town living.
+But I still love to travel and experience different cultures.

 After high school graduation, I got married and have made travel and exploring a priority in our family.
 We have had the opportunity to take in big cities like Minneapolis, Milwaukee, Chicago, Seattle, Portland, Vancouver, San Diego, Houston, Philadelphia, Guadalajara, Los Angeles, San Francisco, Dallas, Cancun, Montego Bay, San Antonio, Rome, Athens, Denver, Atlanta, Phoenix, Detroit, Tallinn, Helsinki and, yes, we even got back to DC a couple times.

 I have also experienced some other great monuments, historical areas, and fun places in other areas such as Mt.
 Rushmore, Grand Canyon, Utah Salt Flats, Appomattox, Monticello, Corinth, Ephesus, Redwood Forest, The Alamo, Gettysburg, Disney Land & World, and of course everything DC has to offer.